Talhamuhammadali/python-projects-repo/README.md

-# Google specilization repo
+# Python Learnings
-This repo will contain all the content from the course
+This repo will contain practice material an projects for python. this icludes:
+1. Google IT specilization Practice material
+2. Practice from books related to python i.e Python Distilled etc